Who is Stanito?

 Whenever I have free time I just go on the internet and start researching on new different concepts: micronations, unrecognised territories, disputed land, dictatorships.
 Now, dictatorships are my biggest interest and surely one of the most untapped travel resources just because of the name they bare.

 Dictatorships are always different because their rulers always make up their own supreme rules (did you know that in Turkmenistan it was illegal to rquest scrambled eggs at restaurants until few years ago?) and such make the country a lot more curious and fun to explore.
 So far I have been able to visit North Korea, the Republic of Molossia and Iran (some people might disagree with Iran even being one but you have to consider that its ruler, Rurollah Khomeini, represents the absolute authority in any sphere, thus making it a dictatorship).
 And there are plenty more to discover…

 Where I am

-At the moment I’m living in Mexico, together with my Travel Buddy Chris we explore the off the beaten paths of this wonderful country…
+Left Mexico.
+At the moment I’m on a Shinkansen train, exploring the remoteness of Japan, diving deep into the off the beaten paths of this wonderful country…

 I love interacting and sharing opinions, stories, curiosities, leave comments and you’ll always hear back from me.